CG-Demo-Org/.github/profile/README.md

-<h1>You are not allowed to create repository inside this organizatio. if you create it will be deleted by Group IT without any intimation</h1>
+<h1>You are not allowed to create repository inside this organizatio. </h1>
+*if you create it will be deleted by Group IT without any intimation*
 <!--

 **Here are some ideas to get you started:**